 - T – Testable (understood enough to know how to test it)

-Agile Teams use story points and estimating poker [2 and 3] to estimate their work.
-A story point is a singular number that represents a combination of things:
+Agile Teams use story points and ‘estimating poker’ [2 and 3] to value their work.
+A story point is a singular number that represents a combination of qualities:

 - Volume – How much is there?

 - Knowledge – What’s known?

 - Uncertainty – What’s unknown?